 Allows you to display text output, molecular and atomic properties, QSAR descriptors, thermodynamic quantities, orbital energy diagrams, surfaces and property maps and infrared, Raman, NMR and UV/visible spectra, as well as to access experimental IR, NMR and UV/visible spectra from freely available databases on the internet or from local files.
-Spartan'20 further enhances the utility of the Summary Output providing a series of tabbed tables containing spectroscopic data that may be copied or printed.
+Spartan'24 further enhances the utility of the Summary Output providing a series of tabbed tables containing spectroscopic data that may be copied or printed.
 Allows you to present data in a spreadsheet and make plots from and perform regression analysis on these data, to access the results of a similarity analysis and to compute reaction energies based either on user data or from entries in the SSPD (Spartan Spectra and Properties Database).
+New in Spartan'24 is the dual display option providing a manipulable copy of the user's molecule in 2D (while the UI is in 3D view mode) or 3D (when in the 2D Sketch mode) to complement the existing visual mode.